MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-UmServer.md

 After this task is completed, you can view the parameters and values for a single Unified Messaging server or a list of all of the Unified Messaging servers in Active Directory.

 You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "UM server" entry in the Unified Messaging Permissions topic.
+Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
+To find the permissions required to run any cmdlet or parameter in your organization, see Find the permissions required to run any Exchange cmdlet (https://technet.microsoft.com/library/mt432940.aspx).

 ## EXAMPLES

-### Example 1 -------------------------- (Exchange Server 2010)
+### Example 1
 ```
 Get-UMServer
 ```

 This example displays a list of all the Unified Messaging servers in the Active Directory forest.

-### Example 2 -------------------------- (Exchange Server 2010)
+### Example 2
 ```
 Get-UMServer -Identity MyUMServer | Format-List
 ```